Sunday, June 30, 2024

 Nate:

 Yeah, I think for the most part, the propaganda angle is more muted in these 20s stories than it probably would be like in the 30s and 40s stuff.
 There's certainly a little bit of hints here.
-I would even call it propaganda.
+I wouldn't call it propaganda.
 But I mean, there's definitely anti-capitalist undertones as well as anti-Germanic sentiment.

 JM: